khairilanuar/laravel-restful/readme.md

 ## Contributing
 Please follow standard Laravel coding style, check your code with pre-defined composer scripts:

-- To check PHP code styling: `composer cs-check`
+- To check PHP code styling: `composer cs:check`
-- To attempt fix PHP code styling: `composer cs-fixer`
+- To attempt fix PHP code styling: `composer cs:fix`
+- Make sure your code is covered in test cases: `composer test:coverage`
+- Run unit test: `composer test:unit`

-If everything is fine you can continue to submit your pull request to 'development' branch.
+If everything is good you can continue to submit your pull request to 'development' branch.

 ## License